SarpongAbasimi/ProcessWorkShopKatas/README.md

 # Makers Academy.
-At Makers Academy we eat, breathe, talk, and sleep TDD (Test Driving Development).
+At Makers Academy we eat, breathe, talk and sleep TDD (Test Driving Development).
 This folder contains some katas that I have solved as part of Makers Process Workshop.

 # What to Expect.